Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Maxwell’s Equations: A Scientific and Technological Revolution

 \subsection{Maxwell as a Model for the Great Theories of the Twentieth Century}

-Maxwell’s electrodynamics is the prototype of the great field theories that would dominate twentieth-century physics.
+Maxwell’s electrodynamics also provided a powerful model for later field theories.
+It showed that a physical interaction could be described by a field with its own equations, its own energy, and its own mode of propagation.
+This conception deeply influenced twentieth-century physics.

-\begin{itemize} \item \textbf{General Relativity}: gravitation is described as a geometrical field of space-time, inspired by Maxwell’s conceptual model. \item \textbf{Quantum Field Theory}: the quantization of the electromagnetic field gives rise to quantum electrodynamics, the first and most precise theory of this type. \item \textbf{Particle Physics}: Maxwell’s formalism became the mold for all gauge theories, which form the backbone of the Standard Model explaining the electroweak and strong interactions. \end{itemize} \begin{itemize} \item \textbf{Conceptual Change}: the field becomes an autonomous physical reality, transforming the notions of simultaneity and causality. \item \textbf{Methodological Change}: science abandons the vision of instantaneous forces in favor of the propagation of interactions. \item \textbf{Technological Change}: a large part of modern society is founded on Maxwell’s theory. \end{itemize}
+\begin{itemize} \item \textbf{General Relativity}: gravitation is described not as an instantaneous force but through the geometry of space-time, in a field-theoretic framework that partly inherits the conceptual transformation initiated by Maxwell. \item \textbf{Quantum Field Theory}: the quantization of the electromagnetic field gave rise to quantum electrodynamics, one of the most precise theories in the history of physics. \item \textbf{Particle Physics}: Maxwell’s electrodynamics became one of the historical roots of gauge-theoretic thinking, later generalized in the electroweak and strong interactions. \end{itemize}

+Its impact was also conceptual and methodological.
+The field became an autonomous physical reality; interactions were no longer conceived primarily as instantaneous actions at a distance but as processes propagating through space and time.
+This shift changed the language, methods, and ambitions of theoretical physics.

-Electromagnetism is not merely a brilliant episode in the history of physics: it is one of the backbone pillars of modern science and contemporary civilization.
+Electromagnetism is therefore not merely a brilliant episode in nineteenth-century physics.
+It is one of the structural pillars of modern science and one of the main theoretical sources from which the crisis leading to special relativity emerged.

-\section{The Michelson–Morley Experiments}
+\section{The Michelson--Morley Experiments}

-At the end of the nineteenth century, physics seemed securely founded on two great pillars: Newtonian mechanics and Maxwell’s electrodynamics.
-Each theory had proved its validity within its own domain—mechanics for describing the motion of celestial and terrestrial bodies, electrodynamics for explaining the propagation of light waves and electrical phenomena.
-Yet together they appeared to lead to a prediction that, when tested, turned out to be false.
+At the end of the nineteenth century, physics seemed securely founded on two great pillars: Newtonian mechanics and Maxwell's electrodynamics.
+Each theory had proved its validity within its own domain: mechanics for describing the motion of celestial and terrestrial bodies, electrodynamics for explaining the propagation of light waves and electrical phenomena.
+Yet their combination produced a serious difficulty.
+When Maxwellian light waves were interpreted within a mechanical ether framework, the motion of the Earth through the ether seemed to imply observable optical effects.
+The most famous attempt to detect such effects was the Michelson--Morley experiment \cite{michelson-morley1887}.